jeanpierobom/jeanpierobom.github.io/_posts/2019-02-05-project-a-tutorial.md

 In this section, we are going to add more packages to our project and write some code in Javascript.

-First of all, let’s install a few packages using npm:
+First of all, let’s install some packages using npm:

 ```
 npm install vimeo